sagarmemane135/remotex/README.md

     IdentityFile ~/.ssh/prod_key
 ```

-OmniHost can create and manage this file for you!
+RemoteX can create and manage this file for you!

 ## 🤝 Contributing